Entries for The Beauty and The Beast 2020 will open when we have permission to hold the races.

 There are lots of options, including – camping, dormitories, beautiful teak bungalows, luxury lodge accommodation.
 There are places to stay in Ban Tham (RaceHQ), and also in the very small local Shan hill tribe town of Soppong (8km form Ban Tham).
 You can see a full list of options here

-Yes! ...
-The course is technical in parts, both up and down, the climbs are brutal, you will have wet feet for nearly all the race, and if you're not used to it, the heat can be exhausting.
+Yes! … The course is technical in parts, both up and down, the climbs are brutal, the weather can be challenging and you will have wet feet for nearly all the race.
+If you’re not used to it, the heat can be exhausting.
 But, the race has a 90% + finish rate.
 So, yes you can finish it, and you will feel great when you cross the finish line 🙂

 The course for The Beauty will be the same.
 We are planning on changing the 2nd lap of The Beast, so runners get to see more of this beautiful part of Thailand.
 Also, we are enhancing many aspects of the TU to ensure the race remains totally unique and charming.